 Anchor Standard 6: Convey meaning through the presentation of artistic work.

 The very nature of performing, presenting, or producing a work of art is project based at its very core.
 The performing/presenting/producing strand can be an extension of the creating strand of the NCAS in inquiry and project based learning, or it can stand alone as its own process.
 Anchor Standard 5 (Develop and refine artistic work for presentation) is process-based, and with effective facilitation can encourage the skills that have been identified as being essential for students to be college and career ready: creativity, collaboration, communication, and critical thinking.
 If we frame the traditional process of performing/presenting/producing a work of art through a driving question, we can further encourage those skills.

-The essential questions that are included in each anchor standard of the National Core Arts Standards are a great place to begin crafting arts-based driving questions based.
-When integrating project based learning and the arts in performing/presenting/producing a work of art, much of the process will come from giving students voice in choice in what they perform, present, or produce.
-This might mean giving students ownership of selecting their own artistic works (Anchor Standard 4), developing their own rehearsal/revision process (Anchor Standard 5), and determining their own criteria for successful performance/presentation/production.
+The essential questions that are included in each anchor standard of the National Core Arts Standards are a great place to begin crafting arts-based inquiry and driving questions based.
+When integrating project based learning and the arts in performing/presenting/producing a work of art, much of the process will come from giving students a choice in what they perform, present, or produce.
+They don’t even have to have the final say.
+Just as long as they have a voice in these choices.
+For example, this might mean giving students ownership of selecting their own artistic works (Anchor Standard 4), developing their own rehearsal/revision process (Anchor Standard 5), and determining their own criteria for successful performance/presentation/production.

-In today’s FREE DOWNLOAD, you’ll find a chart of the essential questions for standards 4 through 6 in each arts area, as well as a some project “seeds” based on driving questions in each arts area.
+In today’s FREE DOWNLOAD, you’ll find a chart of the essential questions for standards 4 through 6 in each arts area, as well as a some project “seeds” based on driving questions in each arts-based inquiry area.
 Share your of driving questions below!